-A. Because the Bible says all children belong to God and have eternal life (Romans 7:9), I believe Jesus was only referring to those who’ve reached the age of accountability in saying we have to be born again.
+The Bible says all little children have eternal life until they reach the age of accountability (Romans 7:9).
+Therefore, I believe Jesus was only referring to those who’ve already reached that age in saying we have to be born again.

-To me, the Bible is pretty clear in stating that life begins at conception (Psalm 139:13, Jeremiah 1:4-5).
+I think the Bible is pretty clear in stating that life begins at conception (Psalm 139:13, Jeremiah 1:4-5).
 And like other children, pre-born babies have no sins for which atonement must be made.
-Whatever sins a child commits are not counted against him or her.

-Therefore I believe the spirits of all aborted babies have gone directly from their mothers’ wombs into the arms of God and are in Heaven awaiting the resurrection.
+Therefore I believe the spirits of all aborted babies go directly from their mothers’ wombs into the arms of God and are in Heaven awaiting the resurrection.